JaideepPrasad/Data-Science/README.md

 Hello!

 My name is Jaideep Prasad but you can call me J. I did my undergraduate at the university of Ottawa where I majored in Electrical Engineering and control systems.
-In my undergraduate studies I spent a lot of time building different circuits and sytems.
+In my undergraduate studies I spent a lot of time building different circuits and systems.
 While I was able to create a lot of hardware projects, I wanted to bump up my software skills in order to incorporate them in my projects.
 This is how I found my passion for data science.
-I started my post graduate studys enrolling in the [Applied A.I.
-Solutions Development](https://www.georgebrown.ca/programs/applied-ai-solutions-development-program-t431) at George Brown early in 2021 in the pursit of becoming a Full Stack Data Scientist.
+I started my post graduate studies enrolling in the [Applied A.I.
+Solutions Development](https://www.georgebrown.ca/programs/applied-ai-solutions-development-program-t431) at George Brown early in 2021 in the pursuit of becoming a Full Stack Data Scientist.
 The idea is to be qualified in the Data Analyst, Engineering and Scientist roles while being able to work with/present to technical, business and investors partners.

 ## Content